-- Attorneys who have not been active in Idaho for 5 years or more must complete a character and fitness investigation including fingerprinting and must provide proof they competent to practice law in Idaho.
+- Attorneys who have not been active in Idaho for 5 years or more must complete a character and fitness investigation including fingerprinting and must provide proof they are competent to practice law in Idaho.

-- Attorneys who have not active in Idaho or actively engaged in the practice of law in another state for 7 years or more may be required to take all or a portion of the bar exam at ion.
+- Attorneys who have not active in Idaho or actively engaged in the practice of law in another state for 7 years or more may be required to take all or a portion of the bar examination.

 - Attorneys who have not active in Idaho or actively engaged in the practice of law in another state for 10 years or more will have apply for admission.

 If you are interested in transfer to active status or would like to discuss the effects of transferring to inactive status, please contact Annette Strauser in the Licensing Department at (208) 334-4500.

 Idaho Code §3-409 and Idaho Bar Commission Rule 602(b) state that the Client Assistance Fund shall be funded by an assessment of the members of the Idaho State Bar in an amount not to exceed $20 per member, with the exception of judicial members,.
 Each licensed member of the Idaho State Bar, regardless of membership category or type of practice, is required to pay the $20.00 Client Assistance Fund assessment listed on the License Fee Notice.